 Applications to the Maritime LL.M.
-Program are accepted on a throughout the year (with a priority deadline of May 1).
+Program are accepted throughout the year (with a priority deadline of May 1).
 Applications are reviewed by the Admissions Committee as soon as all required documents are received.
 Please submit documents as soon as possible for consideration.

 Foreign Law Graduates: The application for the LL.M. class beginning in August 2018 is now open.
 It is recommended applicants apply as early as possible.
 APPLY NOW

 U.S. Law Graduates: Priority Deadlines are May 1 (Fall Admission) and November 15 (Spring Admission)

 Please read this checklist carefully before submitting an application.
 The Application Checklist explains which documents are necessary to complete an application as well as the Visa requirements for studying and living in the United States.
 Please follow the steps below to ensure that one’s application is complete.
 For questions, please don’t hesitate to contact firstname.lastname@example.org.

 Application Form (2 options): There are two different ways to submit an application: